CAFOS - Focal Reducer and Faint Object

 changes the 2.2m telescope's f-ratio from f/8 to f/4.4.

-In its standard configuration CAFOS is equipped with a 2048 × 2048 pixel blue sensitive CCD, either with a SITe chip with 24 mm pixels (Id Site1d) or a LORAL chip with 15 µm pixels (Id Loral8o):
+In its standard configuration CAFOS is equipped with a 2048 × 2048 pixel blue sensitive CCD, either with a SITe chip with 24 µm pixels (Id Site1d)

 CAFOS with SITe 2048 × 2048 pixels (24 µm)